uccser/cs-unplugged/docs/source/getting_started/contributing_guide.rst

     Internal Staff Only

 - Mention a user (using the ``@`` symbol) when an issue is relevant to them.
-- Only assign yourself to an issue, when you are actively working on an issue.
+- Only assign yourself to an issue, when you are actively working on it.
-- When we will tag you to review specific pull requests, you can either approve, request changes, or just leave comments.
+- The technical team may tag an author to review specific pull requests, and as a reviewer you can either approve, request changes, or just leave comments.
 - A pull request requires one review approval to be merged.
 - If multiple people are tagged as reviewers, we only need one review (unless otherwise specified).
+  For example: For content changes, we ask that at least one member from each of the content and technical teams reviews the pull request.
-  We tag all those suitable for review.
+- The creator of the pull request should assign all those suitable for review.
 - The creator of the pull request is the only person who should merge the pull request.
   If you approve a pull request and it shows the big green button, please